-Do you sense that marriage problems may lie ahead or worry that you are heading for a bad marriage?
-Are you seeing sides of your spouse that you don't like?
+Do you sense that marriage problems may lie ahead?
+Are you seeing sides of your spouse that you fear may head you for a bad marriage?
 He's so self-righteous.
 She talks constantly.
 He never pitches in to help.
 She always thinks her way is the best and only way.

-That's because new love focuses on what you love about each other.
-Over time, differences attract your attention and you become at risk for hyper-focusing on what you dislike.
+Levitan explains that new love focuses on what you love about each other.
+Over time, differences attract your attention.
+That's when you become at risk for hyper-focusing on what you dislike.

-As this focus intensifies, negative feelings can begin to predominate over positive ones.
-Gradually, everything the spouse does can feel annoying.
-Even worse, with complaining, criticizing and demands that your partner change, both partners can become increasingly entrenched in negative feelings toward each other.
-That kind of downward spiral creates a "bad marriage."
+Even worse, with complaints, criticism and demands that your partner change, both of you may become increasingly entrenched in negative feelings toward each other.
+That's the downward spiral that creates a "bad marriage."

 In each of these instances, Carl reacted with shock and emotional pain.
 He tried not to show his hurt, anger and depression.
 Inevitably, though, Polly could sense his disappointment and irritation.
 She would then complain of his negative voice tones.